UdeshyaDhungana/UdeshyaDhungana.github.io/_posts/2020-10-14-complex-numbers.md

   teaser: ../assets/images/posts/complex_numbers/euler.jpg
 ---

 Hey folks, today I want to write about a familiar topic in Higher mathematics, complex numbers, and in particular, the Euler's formula.
-Complex Numbers show up in a number of different fields, like signal processing, electromagetism, quantum mechanics and much more.
-Though it's a repeatedly occuring content, from what I've noticed, both the students and the experts are perplexed by them.
+Complex Numbers show up in a number of different fields, like signal processing, electromagetism, quantum mechanics and many more.
+Though it's a frequently occuring content, from what I've noticed, both the students and the experts are perplexed by complex numbers.
 For example, the beginners become puzzled by basic questions such as "What's the meaning of $\sqrt{-1}$ ?" or "Does $\sqrt{-1}$ even exists?" while even the experts don't understand the intuition behind simple formula like Euler's formula, and settle for the explanation provided by hairy equations like Taylor's expansion.

 ## Introduction

 Complex Numbers are extension to the real numbers.
-While it is possible to do mathematics without ever needing to touch complex numbers, their properties is what led us to use them to make our live easier.
+While it is possible to do maths without ever needing to touch complex numbers, we use them because they make our lives easier.
 You might have noticed that complex numbers show up almost all places where circular motion is directly or indirectly involved, for example, the analysis of simple harmonic motion or wave equations.
 This is not a coincidence, but rather a consequence of how complex numbers behave.

 First, let's talk about imaginary numbers.
 The fundamental imaginary number is $i$ which is `defined` to be $\sqrt{-1}$.
 Notice the stress on the word `defined`, meaning that $i$ is not a computed value.
 Let's derive a simple and useful property by extending this a step further.